-Dr. Lou and Dr. Nick have done many tooth extraction procedures.
-We make sure our patients are comfortable and we even offer dental sedation before their tooth removal in Dayton to help them feel even more relaxed.
-Getting their teeth pulled in Englewood OH has never been so nice.
+All our Englewood dentists have done many tooth extraction procedures.
+We make sure our patients are comfortable and we even offer dental sedation before tooth removal to help patients feel even more relaxed.

 Tooth Replacement Options

 In the event that a tooth needs to be pulled, your missing tooth does not have to be a permanent part of your smile.
 At Vitangeli Dental, we offer a variety of tooth replacement options to help you get back the full functionality and appearance of your smile after your tooth extraction.

 Dental Implant | A dental implant is usually the best option for replacing a missing tooth after a tooth extraction.
 That is because once it is in place, it is permanent.
 A dental implant procedure will include an appointment for the placement of the implant post, followed by an appointment to attach a dental crown to the post.
 Your new tooth implant will be color and size-matched to the rest of your smile and will act and appear just like your natural teeth.

 Dental Bridge | A dental bridge can also be used to replace missing teeth from a tooth extraction when a dental implant is not appropriate or when more than one tooth in a row is missing.
 A dental bridge consists of a series of synthetic teeth that are supported on either side by dental crowns placed on top of your permanent teeth.
 Dental bridges are also custom-made to precisely match the look of your natural teeth and will have you talking and chewing like normal.

 After your tooth extraction or tooth removal, follow these instructions to make sure your recovery is fast and smooth.

 Pain Management | Take the painkillers we prescribe after you have your teeth pulled.
 Also, applying an ice or cold pack to the outside of your mouth can relieve any tooth pain or swelling.